hapflows/compose-stack/frontend/README.md

 This is the frontend of compose-stack project.

-It includes few packages, where the main ones are:
+It includes few apps and packages, where the main ones are:

-- `ui`: a component library;
+- `packages/ui`: a component library;
+- `apps/next-webapp`: a web application written with Next.js framework;

 ## Monorepo